qr kod na stranku

 old-age dependency ratio201947.9

-demographic pyramid UKL24 Powys
+population pyramid of UKL24 Powys

 From Wikipedia: Powys (; Welsh: [ˈpowɪs]) is a principal area and county, and one of the preserved counties of Wales.
 It is named after the Kingdom of Powys which was a Welsh successor state, petty kingdom and principality that emerged during the Middle Ages following the end of Roman rule in Britain.